Pokémon the Movie: Genesect and the Legend Awakened: Critical reception

 Rebecca Silverman of Anime News Network gave the dub an overall grade of B, describing the film as "a very dark film in such a kid-friendly franchise", and praised the film's animation, but stated: " Ash and his pals serve very little point ... at least they're still less extraneous than Team Rocket, who really could have been left out of the film."
 She concluded that the film "is cinematic in the scope of its art, pays attention to some of the darker aspects of the franchise's world, and as usual showcases a variety of interesting creatures against lovely backgrounds."

+Eric Switzer of The Gamer gave the film a negative review, calling it a "real mess of a movie".
+He said that the story could have been great but the slapdash way it was replaced ruined any hope the movie had of saying something worthwhile.
+He also said that it might be the most disappointing Pokémon film ever made.